CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 before completing the registration.

 Copies of the most recent version of all other add-ons will be present.
 OSF Storage maintains complete version history.

+External Links
+^^^^^^^^^^^^^^^^^^^
+The user can create external links to both registrations (public and embargoed) and projects/components alike.
+If an external link points to a project that is registered, the link will point to the project and not the registration.
+In other words, if the user has Project A and creates an external link to Project B, and registers project B, the external link will still point to Project B and not its registration.

+To point a project or component to a registration, the user will need to enter the registration's URL into the "External Link" field when :ref:`configuring the external link <external link>`.
+If a user has access to an embargoed registration, the user can still create an external link that directs to it.